 Paul van Vuuren

-Since 1 December 2017, Paul van Vuuren (1958) has been CEO of VDL Nedcar and Deputy Director of VDL Groep.
+Paul van Vuuren (1958) has been CEO of VDL Nedcar and vice president of VDL Groep since 1 December 2017.

 Inalfa Roofsystems Group (2007 - 2017): starting as Vice President & Manufacturing Director at Inalfa, he advanced to become member of the Board of Management, Chief Executive Officer Europe and Chief Operating Officer Group.
 In his period at Inalfa, Jan developed and deployed a global production footprint in a multicultural, automotive business environment, with regional matrices aimed at promoting the growth of roof systems.

 NedCar (1982 - 2007): starting as Junior Engineer, Jan developed via positions as Manufacturing Engineer, Process Engineer and Quality Engineer to General Manager, Unit Manager FAS for Quality and Operations Management.
 As Project Manager, Jan implemented the company redesign and evaluation for the next generation production organisation.

 Chief Technology Officer (CTO)

 René Vounckx (1966) has been employed at VDL Nedcar since 1 March 2013, where he started as VP PD Engineering.
 Since 1 January 2015, he launched the MINI Hatch, MINI Convertible and MINI Countryman/Countryman PHEV models.
 René is responsible for the technology.
 The engineering, development and physical integration of new projects.
 But also standardization, innovation and modernization.